 The official bio:

-Heather Demetrios is a critically acclaimed author and creativity coach.
+Heather Demetrios is a critically acclaimed author and writing coach.
 When she’s not traipsing around the world or spending time in imaginary places, she lives with her husband in New York City.
 Originally from Los Angeles, she now calls the East Coast home.
 Heather has an MFA in Writing from Vermont College of Fine Arts and is a recipient of the PEN New England Susan P. Bloom Discovery Award for her debut novel, Something Real.
 Her novels include I’ll Meet You There and Bad Romance, as well as the Dark Caravan fantasy series: Exquisite Captive, Blood Passage, and Freedom’s Slave.
 She is also the editor of the forthcoming anthology, Dear Heartbreak: YA Authors on the Dark Side of Love, and is working on a new untitled fantasy series coming out in Fall 2018.
-Other works-in-progress include a narrative non-fiction about a badass lady spy from WWII and a contemporary novel about two recent high school grads trying to make it in the big city, as well as an adult novel.
+Other works-in-progress include a narrative non-fiction about a badass lady spy from WWII as well as an adult novel.
 Find out more about Heather and her books at www.heatherdemetrios.com.